Ninja-Squad/ninja-squad.github.com/_posts/2015-03-03-quizzie-announcement.md

 ## Go try it!

-Be among the first to join the Quizzie community, and go test Quizzie on [quizzie.io](https://quizzie.io)!
+Be among the first to join the Quizzie community, go test Quizzie on [quizzie.io](https://quizzie.io), and spread the news&nbsp;!